 Remote monitoring packages are now designed for easy use and not just for technical enthusiasts.

 Protect the water assets that you have now.
 Don’t wait until after the next critical water event.

 We understand that rising input costs (fuel, time, labour) and water security remain critical concerns in your business.
 Let us help by monitoring your critical tanks and their valuable contents.

 We are passionate about bringing proven automation technology to agriculture to make life easier.
 Let the technology do the manual work, increase your business's productivity and be more informed about your water.

 With many years of experience in the agricultural telemetry industry in Australia, we firmly believe now is the time to use remote telemetry.
 The technology that has promised much before is now mature.
 It is being produced in volume by large, well established manufacturers and can deliver results both reliably and affordably.

 360Tanks have sourced the most reliable hardware available and paired this with an easy to use user interface.
-Our solution uses an ultrasonic sensor, battery and 3G communications module to provide what we think is the best solution combination available for most tank level monitoring applications.

 We know the technology, we know the industry and we are passionate about helping you be more productive and at the same time save water, fuel and time.